virpool/when/CONTRIBUTING.md

 ## License, author, description

-Include the following header, with MIT license, copyright, brief module description, and your contact information as the `@author`.
+Include the following header, with MIT license, copyright, brief module description, and an @author tag including your name (no nicknames, please), and optionally, your email.

 ```text
 /** @license MIT License (c) Copyright 2010-2013 original author or authors */